mapcrafter/mapcrafter/docs/index.rst

   3D perspective viewable in any webbrowser!
 * **Different directions**: Choose from four different directions to render your worlds!
-* **Different rendermodes**: Choose between different rendermodes like day, night and cave for your maps!
+* **Different render modes**: Choose between different render modes like day, night and cave for your maps!
-* **Configuration files**: Control which worlds are rendered from which direction and with which rendermodes!
+* **Configuration files**: Control which worlds are rendered from which direction and with which render modes!
 * **Markers**: Automatically generated markers from your Minecraft world data!
 * **Other stuff**: Biome colors, incremental rendering, multithreading